metalbabble/glitch-quest/README.md

 	npm start

 # help
-The following websites are useful:
+The following websites provided useful: examples and info:
 - https://gamedevacademy.org/how-to-create-a-turn-based-rpg-game-in-phaser-3-part-1/

 The following tools were used: